The ebook revolution is over, the major battles have been fought, and the ebook format is here to stay.

 If I were to make a small wager, I would keep an eye on Google Play Books, which has yet to find its feet in ebook sales.

-Google is not a search company, it is an advertising company, and as its revenue is built almost totally on advertising, it wouldn’t surprise me if Google Adsense in ebooks, (pay per click or pay per 1,000 views advertising) isn’t being considered.
+Google is not a search company, it is an advertising company, and its revenue is built almost totally on advertising.

-We are all now totally used to almost every website we view having Google Adsense advertising, that the appearance of a small advertisement at the head or foot of every ten pages or so of an ebook may not be seen as that intrusive.
+We are all now used to almost every website we view having Google Adsense advertising.
+The appearance of an advertisement at the top of every ten pages or so may not be considered intrusive.

-As all types of e-reading devices are connected to the Internet, it makes a lot of sense.
+As all types of ereading devices connect to the Internet, it makes a lot of sense.

 Interactive ebooks?
 Maybe